medialab/manylines/docs/fosdem2015/presentation.md

 ## ForceAtlas 2

+- Live layout
+- Efficient on 10 to 10,000 nodes
+- Minimal settings

 ---

 ### Scaling ForceAtlas for the web
 #### Web workers

-- using [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/basic_usage) so the computations are not done in the UI thread.
+- Using [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/basic_usage) so the computations are not done in the UI thread.
-- using [transferables](https://developer.mozilla.org/fr/docs/Web/API/Transferable) to perform zero-copy data transfer between UI and worker.
+- Using [transferables](https://developer.mozilla.org/fr/docs/Web/API/Transferable) to perform zero-copy data transfer between UI and worker.

 Note: To be able to use transferables, we need to pass byte arrays.
 Good, this will lead us to our second point: low-level coding.